 - 11.3.1.2 This Chapter contains the requirements for additive product material pertaining to scope of required tests, delivery characteristics and surface condition. - 11.3.1.3 Selection of the particular applicable type of metal for manufacture of additive products is within the manufacturer's responsibility.
-Correctness of selection shall be verified by the tests specified in this Chapter. - 11.3.1.4 Material grade designation shall be maintained in compliance with national and international standards.
+Correctness of selection shall be verified by the tests. - 11.3.1.4 Material grade designation shall be maintained in compliance with national and international standards.